 Both radiation and chemotherapy induced cystitis develop as a side effect of cancer treatment.

-These two main culprits can cause inflammation and cystitis in patient receiving:
+These two main culprits can cause inflammation and cystitis if you are receiving:

-- Bone marrow transplant (patients undergoing the transplantation receive high doses of chemo).
+- Bone marrow transplant (if you are undergoing transplantation you might receive high doses of chemo).

 If you develop cystitis during or after receiving cancer treatment, your doctor will probably order a urine culture.
 If there is no evidence of bacterial infection and especially if there is blood in your urine, you will likely be diagnosed with radiation or chemotherapy induced cystitis.